eapowertools/qs-admin-playbook/docs/system_planning/review_update_capacity_plan.md

 **Actions**

-1. Identified three applications for optimization and two applications for app pinning.
+1. Review three applications for optimization and two applications for app pinning.

 2. Review [Architecture/Scale Plan](review_architecture_scale_plan.md) to see if app pinning is possible with the current architectural footprint, or if it would require an architectural event, e.g. horizontally scaling (adding another proxy/engine node).

 3. Review where ODAG reloads are being processed, and if they need to be offloaded to a dedicated scheduler if not already, or if more cores are required for additional concurrent reloads.

-4. If NPrinting or InsightBot were in use, it would be good to validate if there were dedicated applications for each of these components that were silo'ed off from end users.
+4. If NPrinting or InsightBot are in use, validate that there are dedicated applications for each of these components that are silo'ed off from end users.
 I.e., there is a duplicated, stripped down version of a production app for use with either NPrinting or InsightBot.

 **Tags**